Reese5104/customer-churn-analysis/README.md

 - Why customers leave
 - Which customers are most likely to churn
 - What behavioral and contract factors drive churn
-- What business actions can improve retention
+- What actions can reduce churn and improve retention

 ---